 I would recommend making sweet gluten free pastry cases.
-My gluten free sweet pastry recipe is perfect for this.
-And is what I used to make 6 individual gluten free strawberry tartlet cases.
-If you are looking for a quicker alternative you can find ready-made gluten-free pastry in shops or online to make the gluten free tart cases.
+My gluten free sweet pastry recipe is perfect for this as that is what I used to make 6 individual gluten-free strawberry tartlet cases.
+If you are looking for a quicker alternative you can find ready-made gluten-free pastries in shops or online to make the gluten free tart cases.

 How to make Strawberry glaze